 - 1. Click Apply the Configuration File on the File menu or the icon on the tool bar.
 A popup message asking "Do you want to perform the operations?" is displayed.
 Click OK. - When the upload ends successfully, a popup message saying "The application finished successfully." is displayed.
-Click \mathbf{OK} .
-If the upload fails, perform the operations by following the displayed message. - 2.
+Click \mathbf{OK} . - If the upload fails, perform the operations by following the displayed message. - 2.
 Click Operation Mode on the View menu of the Builder or select the Operation Mode on the drop down menu of the toolbar to switch to the operation mode. - 3.
-Select Start Cluster from Service of the WebManager, and click OK.

-A cluster system starts and the status of the cluster is displayed to the WebManager.
+Select Start Cluster from Service of the WebManager, and click OK. - Confirm that a cluster system starts and the status of the cluster is displayed to the WebManager.
+If the cluster system does not start normally, take action according to an error message. - 5.
+The status of the cluster will be displayed on the Cluster WebUI.